richbodo/VectorKnowledgeBase/README.md

 4. **Configure Storage**
    - Ensure persistent storage is enabled
-   - For production, consider enabling Replit's Object Storage
+   - For production, enable Replit's Object Storage
+   - The backup system automatically manages data persistence (see BackupSystem.md)

 5. **Run the Application**
    - Use the "Run" button in Replit